nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > <img src="DeveloperGuideImages/Design_01.png" width="600">

-The architectural design shows how the various components work in tandem with each other.
-Main only has one class MainApp and it is responsible for:
+The architectural design shows how the various components work in tandem with each other. `Main` only has one class MainApp and it is responsible for:

  1. Starting up _Unburden_: Initializes all components in order and ensures that the app starts to run
  2. Exiting _Unburden_: Shuts down all components in order and clears the memory

-The rest of the app consists of 4 main components other than main.
+The rest of the app consists of 4 main components other than `Main`.
 They are :

- 1. Logic : Decides what to output with the inputs and executes commands
+ 1. `Logic` : Decides what to output with the inputs and executes commands
- 2. Model : Holds the data during runtime
+ 2. `Model` : Holds the data during runtime
- 3. UI: Controls the UI of the app
+ 3. `UI`: Controls the UI of the app
- 4. Storage: Reads and writes data to the hard disk
+ 4. `Storage`: Reads and writes data to the hard disk

 Each component has a interface which all its classes implements and is named after the component itself.